Theodor

 Frobenius Family

-Theodore Frobenius was happy about that
+Theodore Frobenius was happy that all

-all three of his children chose to spend
+three of his children chose to spend

 their working lives as organ builders.

-Under the leadership of Walther and Erik
+Under the leadership of Walther and

-the company was converted into a public
+Erik, the company was converted into a

-limited company and was named Th.
+public limited company and was named Th.

 Frobenius & Sønner (Frobenius &